Special relativity and the rod/slot paradox – I – definition of reference frames

 This is a paradox, as both descriptions appear to be right.
 Nevertheless, they seemingly lead to a severe contradiction.
 One suspects a mistake, but it is not trivial to find it.

-Focus on a frame in which the rod falls vertically
+Collision scenario – focus on a frame in which a rod falls vertically

 Let us further reduce the problem and omit the ski-jumper.
 We turn the “skis” into a rod of proper length L. The ground is reduced to a infinitesimally thin, but impenetrable plate having a fixed slot with proper length L in x-direction.
 In a frame in which both the slot and the rod are in rest, the rod will be able to just pass through the slot vertically (we ignore an infinitesimally bigger extension L + ε of the slot in comparison to the rod in x-direction in future calculations).
 Below the plate there is a vacuum.

 Now let us prepare a thought experiment, in which the rod, seen from the plate, moves both in horizontal and vertical direction with constant velocity components.
-I.e., the rod shall move in diagonal direction against the plate.
+I.e., the rod shall move in diagonal direction against the plate and the slot.
 The plate sees the rod’s midpoint approaching the plate along a diagonal line of sight with constant velocity.

-From the perspective of an observer who sees the rod falling vertically, the plate is moving with constant velocity –νx in negative x -direction.
+From the perspective of an observer who sees the rod falling vertically, the plate and the slot are moving with constant velocity –νx in negative x -direction.
 As always with questions in special (and also general) relativity the reasonable choice of a reference frame, in which the description of the involved objects becomes relatively easy, is essential.

 We, therefore, first pick a frame B, in which the rod falls down just vertically in negative y-direction.
 I.e. in frame B the rod has no horizontal movement.
 Seen from other frames, frame B is co-moving with the rod in x-direction.
 The velocity components of the rod in this frame B are: vr,x,B = 0 in x-direction and vr,y,B = -vy,B = const. in y-direction.